thejpster/launchpad-rs/README.md

 # Rust on the Stellaris Launchpad

-A bare metal example program written in Rust (https://rust-lang.org) for the Stellaris Launchpad (LM4F120 dev board)
+A bare metal example program written in Rust (https://rust-lang.org) for the Stellaris Launchpad (LM4F120 dev board).
+May also work on the very closely related Tiva-C TM4C120 Launchpad.

 The idea is that useful functionality will be moved out into separate crates.